 The SEN department at Walthamstow Academy strives to ensure that every student with Special Educational Needs (SEN) reaches their full potential in school, and can make a successful transition to adulthood and the world of further and higher education, training or work.

-The toolkit is re-published and explained at the beginning of each academic year to reflect our new intake and an electronic version is available to all staff at all times.
-A thorough transition from primary to secondary school is in place ensuring that previously identified needs are known about in a high level of detail with added screening to ‘spot’ potential needs that may not have been formally recognised by that stage in the child’s education.
+The platform is available to all staff at all times.
+A thorough transition from primary to secondary school takes place for every student ensuring that previously identified needs are understood in a high level of detail, with added screening on arrival to identify potential needs which may not have been formally recognised by that stage in the child’s education.

 Students are categorised: